RaffaelaCabriolu/MyDoc/jobs/examples.rst

 There are several ways to package smaller parallel jobs into one large parallel job.
 The preferred way is to use Job Arrays.
 Browse the web for many examples on how to do it.
-Here we want to present a more pedestrian alternative which can give a lot of flexibility.
+Here we want to present an alternative which can give a lot of flexibility.

-In this example we imagine that we wish to run 5 MPI jobs at the same time, each using 4 tasks, thus totalling to 20 tasks.
-Once they finish, we wish to do a post-processing step and then resubmit another set of 5 jobs with 4 tasks
+In this example we wish to run 5 MPI jobs at the same time, each using 4 tasks, thus totalling to 20 tasks.
+Once they finish, we wish to do a post-processing step and then resubmit another set of 5 jobs with 4 tasks each:
-each:

 .. literalinclude:: files/slurm-smaller-jobs.sh
    :language: bash

-The ``wait`` commands are important here - the run script will only continue once all commands started with ``&`` have completed.
+The ``wait`` commands are important here - the run script will only continue once all commands containing ``&`` have completed.

 .. _allocated_entire_memory: